MJKWoolnough/minecraft/nbt/README.md

 type Bool bool
 ```

-Bool is an implementation of the Data interface
+Bool is an implementation of the Data interface.

 #### func (Bool) Copy

 ```go
 func (b Bool) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Bool) Equal